hashicorp/vagrant/website/source/docs/provisioning/salt.html.md

 ## Install Options

-The Salt provosioner uses the [Salt bootstrap script](https://github.com/saltstack/salt-bootstrap) for installing Salt on your guest.
+The Salt provisioner uses the [Salt bootstrap script](https://github.com/saltstack/salt-bootstrap) for installing Salt on your guest.
 These options build up the arguments used to for the bootstrap script.